cgarstin/config/README.md

 Configuration
 ======

 Setup for a new computer or corrupted HDD.
-Props to [jenius](https://github.com/jenius/config) and [samjbmason](https://github.com/samjbmason/config) for the idea.

 ## System Config